 Blade grinders can’t be adjusted in the same way that burr grinders can, because they run a single blade that spins alone in a circle, more chopping than grinding the coffee beans.
 The longer the blade spins, the smaller the coffee particles will become — at least some of them.
-In order to create a more even grind profile, the user will need to shake the grinder while it’s operating, to prevent some of the grounds from sticking to the sides and bottom while others get ground and ground all over again until they’re powder.
+In order to create a more even grind profile, the user will need to shake the grinder while it’s operating, to prevent some of the coffee grounds from sticking to the sides and bottom while others get ground and ground all over again until they’re powder.

-These two operating styles not only impact the size of the grind and your control over it, but also the temperature of the grounds.
+These two operating styles not only impact the size of the grind and your control over it, but also the overall coffee temperature of the grounds.
 Because the blade grinder’s blade will interact with the same coffee over and over, the coffee grounds will begin to get hot and retain heat caused by the friction and trauma of impact.
 Burr grinders will also generate some heat, but the effect tends to be lessened since the individual beans don’t stay in contact with the metal pieces for very long before being dropped into the lower chamber.
-Heat can have a big impact on your finished cup: Warm grounds will experience a faster extraction, which means that your final brew might taste bitter and off even if your measurements and techniques are precise.
+Heat can have a big impact on your finished cup: Warm grounds will experience a faster coffee extraction, which means that your final brew might taste bitter and off even if your measurements and techniques are precise.

 Do You Need a Burr Grinder?

 Do coffee professionals typically agree that burr grinders are better than blade grinders?
 Yes.
 But if you’re on a budget and facing a choice between buying a blade grinder or pre-ground coffee, you might decide it’s more important to have fresh-ground stuff even if the grind size itself is imperfect.
 Or maybe you buy a blade grinder and focus on brewing methods that call for a finer grind, like moka pot or AeroPress.
-We’ve even been known to do a cha-cha while grinding beans in order to try to get a more even, coarser grind size — and just try to do a dance with your burr grinder in your kitchen.
+We’ve even been known to do a cha-cha while grinding beans in order to try to get a more even, coarse grind size — and just try to do a dance with your burr grinder in your kitchen.